sveltejs/svelte/site/content/faq/425-is-there-a-tool-to-automaticly-format.md

 ---
-question: Is there a tool to automaticly format my .svelte files?
+question: Is there a tool to automatically format my .svelte files?
 ---

-You can use prettier with the [prettier-plugin-svelte](https://www.npmjs.com/package/prettier-plugin-svelte) plugin maintained by us.
+You can use prettier with the [prettier-plugin-svelte](https://www.npmjs.com/package/prettier-plugin-svelte) plugin.